vault27/Foundation/ssl.md

 - Also, reverse DNS lookup may help
 - Correct application identification is only possible with decryption: gmail site is signed by Google cert and you will not be able to understand what it is exactly without decryption

-## Elliptic curve cryptography
-- This public key system.
-The same as RSA.
-- ECC key 256 bits is the same as 3072 RSA key.
-So ECC can use smaller keys.
-- ECC key 384 bits - US government top secret

 ## CA
 - CA stays offline
 - CA signs subordinate CA: encrypts its hash with CA private key